 Feel more in control by taking notes on dementia symptoms

-We describe 7 things to track and give real-life examples of how it could help solve problems or make caregiving easier.
+We describe 7 top things to track in a dementia journal and share real-life examples of how this could help solve problems and make caregiving easier.

 7 things to track in a dementia journal